life4/textdistance/README.md

 All algorithms have 2 interfaces:

-1. Class which can get some algorithm-specific params by init.
+1. Class with algorithm-specific params for customizing.
-2. Class instance with default init params for quick and simple usage.
+2. Class instance with default params for quick and simple usage.

 All algorithms have some common methods: